metabase/metabase/docs/operations-guide/scaling-metabase.md

 - the number of databases connected to Metabase.
 - the number of tables in each database.
 - the efficiency of your data warehouse.
-- the structure of your dashboards in Metabase.
+- the number of questions in your dashboards.

 For example, it will not matter how many instances of Metabase you run if a question needs to grab records from thousands of tables in a database.
 That's just going to take a while.
 The solution in that case is either to re-evaluate your need for that data (do you really need all that info every time?), or to find ways to improve the performance of your database, such as reorganizing your data, or improving the indexing of your data.